Dripdrop12/ipardalis/content/blog/papamavo/index.md

 date = "2022-03-01"
-tags = ["papamavo", "papafee", "lokana", "kromatisk"] categories = ["ambilobe-sires"] banner = "img/ambilobe/papamavo/papamavo6"
+tags = ["papamavo", "papafee", "lokana", "kromatisk"] categories = ["ambilobe-sires"] description = "Papamavo is one of our 5th generation Ambilobe Panther Chameleon breeders from Papafee x Lokana.
+He has great vibrancy and a solid yellow body.
+His attitude is a bit more feisty than his father, but he's calming down a bit now as he reaches adulthood.
+We are excited to see what he does for us!" banner = "img/ambilobe/papamavo/papamavo6"
 +++

 {{< load-photoswipe >}}

-Papamavo is one of our 5th generation Ambilobe breeders from Papafee x Lokana.
+Papamavo is one of our 5th generation Ambilobe Panther Chameleon breeders from Papafee x Lokana.
 He has great vibrancy and a solid yellow body.
 His attitude is a bit more feisty than his father, but he's calming down a bit now as he reaches adulthood.
 We are excited to see what he does for us!

 {{< gallery dir="/img/ambilobe/papamavo" />}}